iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Examples include:

-- field-extraction accuracy and document-level pass rates (the percentage of whole documents that pass the required checks successfully)
+- task-specific quality measures, such as field-extraction accuracy, classification accuracy, or document-level pass rates (the percentage of whole documents that pass the required checks successfully)
 - hallucination checks (checks for invented, unsupported, or incorrect output)
 - business-rule validation
 - output-format validation